Enhancing the Effects of Testosterone Replacement Therapy: New Approaches

 What is testosterone?

-It is the dominant male sex hormone which belongs to the androgen group.
+It is the dominant male sex hormone that belongs to the androgen group.
 90 to 95% of testosterone is produced in the testes, specifically in the Leydig cells, through “steroidogenesis” (manufacture of steroid hormones), a process regulated by the brain and the pituitary gland through LH (luteinizing hormone).

 What is its function?